Per- and Polyfluoroalkyl Substances (PFAS)

 Dermal

-PFAS chemicals are not easily absorbed through the skin; therefore, dermal exposure is considered a less significant route of exposure for the general population.
+PFAS chemicals are not easily absorbed through the skin; therefore, dermal exposure is considered a less significant route of exposure for most people.
 In individuals with high occupational exposures, this may pose a risk.

 Inhalation

 Both outdoor and indoor air may contain PFAS.
-PFAS in outdoor air may be attributed to manufacturing releases.
-Clothing, textiles, and carpets treated with PFAS may result in higher concentrations of some PFAS in indoor air.
-Some PFAS are volatile chemicals.
-Toxicity studies conducted to determine levels at which no adverse effect occurs from the inhalation of PFAS have not yet determined a valid concentration for harmful effects from exposure via inhalation.
+PFAS in outdoor air may be due to manufacturing releases.
+Clothing, textiles, and carpets treated with PFAS may result in higher concentrations of PFAS in indoor air.
+Some PFAS are volatile chemicals, meaning they can easily evaporate into the air.
+Researchers are currently studying the risks from breathing PFAS released into the air.

 Ways to Reduce Exposure

-Preventing all exposure to PFAS is not practical due to the widespread historic and current use of PFAS, which are commonly used in consumer products throughout the world.
+Preventing all exposure to PFAS is not practical due to the widespread past and present use of PFAS in household products.
 Exposure can be reduced by avoiding or limiting exposure with some products, as follows:

 For Private Water Well Users

-If you have a private water well and are concerned with PFAS in your drinking water, contact the Illinois Department of Public Health (IDPH) for assistance with finding a laboratory.
+If you have a private water well and are concerned with PFAS in your drinking water, contact the Illinois Department of Public Health (IDPH) for help finding a laboratory.
 IDPH can also provide a health interpretation of your results and provide treatment recommendations.

 A searchable list of accredited laboratories is available through the National Environmental Laboratory Accreditation Conference (NELAC).